 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 This course provides an anthropological foundation for the development of a distinctively Christian approach to leadership and to education.
 It will build on the CLED 700, CLED 720 sequence in biblical and theological foundations of leadership and education by further developing the theme of the image of God in all persons as well as the sin nature.
 As a fundamental value of Christian leadership and of Christian education, the imago dei sets Christian leadership and education apart from all other leadership and educational paradigms.
 The course examines the theological concept of the image of God and its implications for how leaders and educators conduct themselves in relationship to their follower and their students.
 The course provides a realistic and balanced perspective between the inherent worth and dignity of all persons and the reality of the sin nature.

 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 The student will write a 750–1,200-word book assessment in current APA format.
 This assessment will summarize the major contents of The Human Side of Enterprise.
 Half of the paper must be an assessment of the content of the book in light of theological anthropology.
+(CLO: A, B)